CfSOtago/GREENGridData/dataProcessing/gridSpy/README.md

 ## 1 minute electricity power (W) data

-The code here processes the original Grid Spy data files to produce a 'safe' form.
+The code here processes the original Grid Spy data files to produce the ['safe' form held on the UK Data Service](http://reshare.ukdataservice.ac.uk/853334/).
 To do this it:

  * checks the available files
  * skips files which do not contain data (grid spy files are empty .xml if no data is available for a given household)